Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 Comparing Gold Karats from 24k to 9k

-Hands holding 24 karat gold bracelet
+Hands holding a 24 karat gold bracelet.

 24k pure gold bracelet